ashi009/node-fast-html-parser/README.md

 ### HTMLElement#insertAdjacentHTML(where, html)

-parses the specified text as HTML and inserts the resulting nodes into the DOM tree at a specified position.
+Parses the specified text as HTML and inserts the resulting nodes into the DOM tree at a specified position.

 ### HTMLElement#setAttribute(key: string, value: string)